 The Perfect Storm on Mars

-In June 2018, one of the most intense dust storms ever seen on Mars began.
-The dust storm, which grew to completely cover the planet, caught NASA's Opportunity rover by surprise, forcing it into survival mode.
-Here's a look at how the storm grew, how NASA is tracking it and what it means for the Opportunity rover on Mars.
+In May 2018, one of the most intense dust storms ever seen on Mars began.
+The dust storm, which grew to completely cover the planet, swept over NASA's Opportunity rover, forcing the robot into survival mode.
+Here's a look at how the storm grew, how NASA tracked it and how it doomed the solar-powered Opportunity.

 A Stormy Surprise